 - What pain points is he or she dealing with?

 - How can our product solve those pain points?

-- Why would the customer buy from us, instead of our competitors?
+- Why would the customer buy from us instead of our competitors?

 As you flesh out your buyer persona, you’ll be able to create content that resonates with your target audience.
-As a result, you’ll gain new visitors to your site — and you’ll keep existing customers coming back for more.
+As a result, you’ll gain new visitors to your site and keep existing customers coming back for more.

 Validate and Update

-Keep in mind; your buyer personas will evolve as your business does.
+Remember that your buyer personas will evolve as your business does.

 Assumptions you may have made initially about who would benefit from your products or services may not have been in your business’s best interests.
 (For example, you realize that the initial version of your personas can’t afford or aren’t willing to spend for the value you bring to the table.)

 It is therefore imperative to regularly validate and update your buyer personas to ensure your content is hitting its mark and resonating with the right audience.